aruna09/calculator-behavior/Division.md

 Given: calculator is ON

-When: User enters only one operand
+When: User enters one operand

 Then: Prompt user to enter Operand 2